MrJul/Estragonia/docs/toknow.md

 # Supported versions

-Currently, Estragonia targets Avalonia 11.0 and Godot 4.1 RC3.
+Currently, Estragonia targets Avalonia 11.0 and Godot 4.1.
-Godot 4.1 should have a stable release very soon, in July 2023.

 Don't try to use Estragonia with unsupported Avalonia versions.
 In general, avoid referencing Avalonia directly when possible.
 Since Estragonia implements a backend for Avalonia, it targets some API that are semi-private and may change in future minor Avalonia releases.

+For Godot, you should be fine referencing the latest bug fix release, e.g. Godot 4.1.x.
+For major updates (e.g. Godot 4.2), you'll probably need to wait for a compatible Estragonia version to be released.

 # Rendering